-Each country or region has its own distinct style of cooking based on geographic location, local ingredients, tradition and practices.
-Food is an important part of everyone’s culture and it has always gone hand in hand with travel.
+Each country or region has its own distinct style of cooking based on geographic location, local ingredients, tradition, and practices.
+Food is an important part of the local culture and it has always gone hand in hand with travel.
 Therefore, I decided to put together a list of 5 food cities to choose from when planning your next culinary adventure in Europe.

-Home of ragu, mortadella and tortellini, the capital city of Emilia Romagna is a haven for foodies.
-“La Grassa”, how Bologna was nicknamed due to its brilliant culinary traditions is a memorable experience for anyone in search of authentic epicurean escapades.
-One of the best things about Bologna, and Italy on the whole, is that when trying to find a good place to eat it’s almost impossible to fail.
-Whether you choose a Michelin-starred restaurant or a tucked-away trattoria, chances are you’ll not even notice the difference.
+Home of ragu, mortadella, and tortellini, the capital city of Emilia Romagna is a haven for foodies.
+“La Grassa”, how Bologna has been nicknamed due to its brilliant culinary traditions, is a memorable experience for anyone in search of authentic epicurean escapades.
+One of the best things about Bologna – and Italy as a whole – is that when trying to find a good place to eat it’s almost impossible to fail.
+Whether you opt for a Michelin-starred restaurant or a tucked-away trattoria, chances are you’ll not even notice the difference.

 There’s no doubt France has brought food to another level and made Paris the number one fine dining capital of the world.
 From the real temples of haute cuisine to the quintessential Parisian bistros, the glamorous French capital has something for everyone.
 Trying Laduree’s famous pastries might be a must for some, but a simple picnic in one of the city’s many green areas can be an equally charming experience as long as you’re in Paris and there’s a good rosé and a mouth-watering butter baguette on the menu.

-Featuring various cooking styles and products from all over the country, Madrid is more than just a food destination, it’s a culinary journey through all the regions of Spain and a place where eating, conversation and ambiance blend like nowhere else.
-I’m talking of course about tapas – the most delicious Spanish tradition without which no Madrid culinary experience would be complete.
+Featuring various cooking styles and products from all over the country, Madrid is more than just a food destination, it’s a culinary journey through all the rich and unique regions of Spain, and a place where eating, conversation, and ambiance blend like nowhere else on Earth.
+I’m talking of course about tapas – the most delicious Spanish tradition, without which no Madrid culinary experience would be complete.

-Naples, the cradle of pizza prides itself with one of the best food cultures in Italy.
-Divine seafood, garden-fresh vegetables that taste like sunshine and blissful home-made food together with a special welcoming feel make from the capital of Campania one of the best kept culinary secrets of Italy.
-Highlights of traditional Neapolitan cuisine include mozzarella di Bufala, mature caciocavallo, spaghetti with fresh clams, delightful pastries, limoncello and coffee, which is said to be one of the finest in the world.
+Naples, the cradle of pizza, prides itself with one of the best food cultures in Italy.
+Divine seafood, garden-fresh vegetables that taste like sunshine, and blissful home-made food, together with a special welcoming feel, make from the capital of Campania one of the best kept culinary secrets of Italy.
+Highlights of traditional Neapolitan cuisine include mozzarella di Bufala, mature caciocavallo, spaghetti with fresh clams, delightful pastries, limoncello, and coffee – which, by the way, is said to be one of the finest in the world.